Arquisoft/Loader_i3b/README.md

 As the project uses a MongoDB databse you need to install it in order to use the application.
 You can download and install mongo from [here](https://www.mongodb.com/dr/fastdl.mongodb.org/win32/mongodb-win32-x86_64-2008plus-ssl-3.4.2-signed.msi/download).
 Once installed you must create an empty folder called "data\db" in the root of the partition where you installed mongo (Example: "C:\data\db").

 ### Getting the project
-In order to obtain the repository you will need to download it or clone it in case you have git installed in your machine.
+In order to obtain the repository you will need to download it or clone it in case you have git installed in your machine using the following command:
 ```sh
   git clone https://github.com/Arquisoft/Loader_i3b
   ```
+If you don´t have git downloaded in the main page of the [repository](https://github.com/Arquisoft/Loader_i3b) you will find a green button on the top-right that sais: **Clone or Download**.
+Select Download ZIP option and unzip it once it´s downloaded.

 # Run instructions